AREAS OF STUDY

 Intermediate & Advanced Weaving

 More advanced students may pursue a greater range of weave structures, fibers, and long-term study.
 Classes are offered in pattern weaves like Ms and Os, huck, summer and winter, overshot, spot weave, krokbragd, damask, satin weave, and more.
 The demands of working with fine linen and silk pose a welcome challenge for the adventurous.
 Learn about 19th-century Domestic Textiles in a special two day sampler class where students rotate between looms set-up with striped wool Venetian carpeting, linen diaper toweling, checked cotton shirting, and a small overshot coverlet.
 An ethnic rug weaving class gives students a chance to weave rug styles from across the globe.
 Much of our instruction is one on one and can be tailored to a wide range of traditional and contemporary weave structures.
-Check out our Course Catalogue for more of the class options.
+A variety of project ideas can be found our Course Catalogue.

 Workshops: Dyeing, Spinning & Other Techniques